yxj0312/docs/Design Patterns in PHP/Ep2 Gettin' Jiggy With Adapters.md

             }
         }
     ```
-3. If try person try to read Kindle now
+3. If person try to read Kindle now
     ```php
     (new Person)->read(new Kindle);
     ```